Horns or No Horns?

 Most goats are born with horns.
-It is very rare that a goat does not have horns, although sometimes this can occur when a breed is naturally polled (born hornless).
+It is very rare that a goat is born without horns, although sometimes this can occur when a breed is naturally polled (born hornless).
 The decision of disbudding (removing horns) has pro’s and con’s for horned and hornless goats.
 This is a very hard topic for me!

-The functions of horns and why I decided to keep the horns:
+The functions of horns and why I decided to keep the horns on my does:

 1. PART OF BODY: The goats horns are part of their skull and their skin.